 There are multiple treatment centers in the United States and in other countries where geneticists, oncologists, pathologists, and other researchers work to find a cure for mesothelioma and other forms of cancer.

-There are over 900 hospitals and medical facilities in the U.S. which offer specialized mesothelioma treatments care to cancer patients.
-Many of these centers focus on cancer treatment, though all are also active in cancer research.
+There are over 900 hospitals and medical facilities in the U.S. which offer specialized mesothelioma treatment care to cancer patients.
+Many of these centers focus on cancer treatment in general, though all are also active in cancer research.

 They also seek to find more effective treatments, which include chemotherapy, hormone therapy, immunotherapy, radiation, and surgery.
 Cancer researchers look for ways to prevent cancer with vaccines, with the ultimate goal of eradicating all forms of cancer completely.